All Episodes

 They are pushing things out of context.

-They are they are putting out fake quotes.
+They are putting out fake quotes.

 They are manipulating what Charlie said to make it seem like he was evil or wrong.